 - salt & pepper to taste

 - Melt butter over medium heat in a large pot or Dutch oven.
-Add the onion, celery, carrots and garlic, plus a generous pinch of salt and pepper, and sauté until soft and fragrant, about 3-4 minutes.
+Add the onion, celery, carrots and garlic, plus a generous pinch of salt and pepper, and sauté until soft and fragrant, about 5 minutes.

 - Sprinkle the flour all over the mixture, and stir until everything is coated and combined.
 Let the mixture cook, stirring frequently, for another 2-3 minutes until the flour starts to darken.

-- Let soup simmer for about 15 minutes, then lower the heat and stir in the milk and half and half.
+- Let soup simmer for about 15 minutes, then lower the heat and stir in the fresh herbs and half and half.
 Taste, and adjust salt and pepper to your liking.
 Let that continue cooking on low for another 5 minutes while you make your dumplings.

 - With the soup still simmering, drop small spoonfuls of the dumpling mixture into the soup.
 (You don’t want them larger than a tablespoon).

-- Put the lid on the soup, and cook on low heat for another 15 minutes until the dumplings are cooked through.
-You can sample one and make sure its airy on the inside, not dense when you cut in.
+- Put the lid on the soup, and continue cooking on low heat for another 5-10 minutes until the dumplings are cooked through.